Section 6: Programme Progression and Award

 All Students within a 0.05% can be raised using the rule based approach:

-In cases of mitigating circumstances, the Board receives recommendations from the School Special Circumstances Committee.
+In cases of mitigating circumstances, the Board receives recommendations from the School Special Circumstances Committee, and may apply Special Circumstances discretion.
+This procedure applies to all students, where relevant, regardless of the date studies commenced.

 The Progression and Awards Boards meet in June and September for Undergraduate programmes, and in November for Taught Postgraduate programmes.